Techlete/Infrastructure/README.md

 ##### Usage

-- `make decrypt target="terraform/components/techlete/terraform.tfstate"`
+- `make decrypt target="bootstrap" file="terraform.tfstate"`
-- `make encrypt target="terraform/components/techlete/terraform.tfstate"`
+- `make encrypt target="bootstrap" file="terraform.tfstate"`

-Above is an example of encrypting and decrypting the `techlete` component
+Above is an example of encrypting and decrypting the `bootstrap` component and the output `terraform.tfstate` file.

+Should you wish to encrypt another file, such as locals.tf for storing constants that may be sensetive or non-public, then just change the `file=..."` parameter to the make encrypt / decrypt.